nyu-dh/website/docs/architecture.md

 ## Summary
 - 💾 Canonical site data (e.g., People and Project tables) live in Google Sheets.
 - 📝🌄🎨📓:octocat: Site content, media, theme files, docs, and Jekyll configuration live in the GitHub repo.
-- 💾:octocat: Rake tasks [pull data](guides/pull-data-from-google-sheets.md) from Google Sheets to create derivative CSV copies in the GitHub repo.
+- 💾:octocat: Rake tasks [pull data](guides/pull-data-from-google-sheets.md) from Google Sheets to create derivative YAML copies in the GitHub repo.
-- :octocat:🎉 GitHub action builds the site with Jekyll command, then tests and deploys the compiled static site to host.
+- :octocat:🎉 GitHub action builds the site with Jekyll command, then tests and deploys the compiled static site to NYU Web Hosting.

 ## Repository Contents